-AutoPassword solves the phishing and pharming attack problem for all online services and eliminates the vulnerability of 2FA/MFA and password managers based on one-way authentication.
+AutoPassword solves the phishing and pharming attack problem for all online services and eliminates the vulnerability of 2FA/MFA and password managers.

 The most common way users credentials are stolen is through phishing and pharming attacks.
 AutoPassword is presented by the online service to the user first.
 Therefore, there’s no chance for a hacker to steal the user’s credentials on the user’s terminal.
 Also, there’s no possibility of falling victim to a pharming attack because the user can verify the authenticity of the online service first, with their mobile device.